Noelware/remi-rs/README.md

 ## Unsupported
 - Oracle Cloud Infrastructure Object Storage: Use the `remi-s3` crate instead as it supported a S3-compatible API.
 - Digital Ocean Spaces: You can use the S3 storage service since it has a S3-compatible API
+- Google Cloud Storage: Plan to do it soon when there is an officially maintained Google Cloud SDK that is reliable or a community-maintained version can be present if wished.
 - Alibaba Cloud OSS Storage
 - Tencent Cloud COS Storage
 - OpenStack Object Storage